probonopd/plugin.program.zeroconfbrowse/README.md

 * Implement continuous updating of the list of services in the GUI without blocking the GUI
 * Handle known services
+* Split into a background service and a GUI part, both in the same add-on

 ## References